 It took only a second for me to realize Olivia wasn’t scared and that Virgie wasn’t going anywhere.
 In fact, Olivia was completely unaffected, but nevertheless, I quickly and gently proceeded to take Olivia back while agreeing with “Virgie” that yes, she was a sweet and beautiful baby.
 Zach, on the other hand, was not nearly as calm or forgiving of the intrusion.

 “She’s not your baby, she’s our baby,” he repeated two or three times.
 “Tell her, Mom, Olivia is our baby.
 She needs to give her back.”

-The whole incident lasted no more than a minute or two, but it was a minute or two with huge potential for what I call ‘teachable moments’ and I didn’t want to mess it up.
-So once Olivia was back in my arms, I moved the kids away from Virgie and reassured them that I wouldn’t have ever allowed Virgie to hurt Olivia, but that I knew she wasn’t going to because she really did think Olivia was her baby.
-Elizabeth accepted my words without much comment, but when I asked Zach if he understood, he said something to the effect of “You didn’t want to hurt that lady’s feelings because you didn’t want her to hurt Olivia.”
+The whole incident lasted no more than a couple of minutes, but it was time enough to provide a HUGE ‘teachable moment’ and I didn’t want to mess it up.
+So once Olivia was back in my arms, I moved the kids away from "Virgie" and reassured them that I wouldn’t have ever allowed her to hurt Olivia.
+I told them I knew she wasn’t going to because she really did think Olivia was her baby.
+Elizabeth accepted my words without much comment, but when I asked Zach if he understood, he said something to the effect of “You didn’t want to hurt that lady’s feelings because that's not nice and because you didn’t want her to hurt Olivia.”

 Copyright 2016 Darla Noble.
 No part of this can be used or copied without permission from the author.